franneck94/Vscode-C-Cpp-Runner/README.md

 #### Advanced Settings

 - ⚙️ Address Sanitizer: Activate the compiler's address (memory) sanitizer for the **debug build**
-- ⚙️ Show detailed Information aboutthe Compilation Time
+- ⚙️ Show detailed Information about the Compilation Time
 - ⚙️ Compiler Arguments (string array, e.g. **\[\"-flto\"\]**)
 - ⚙️ Linker Arguments (string array, e.g. **\[\"-lpthread\"\]**).
   - Note: It is **expected** to prefix the arguments with the appropriate flags (e.g. -l or -L)